The Virtual Currency Regulation Review: United Arab Emirates

 - assists the perpetrator of the office to escape punishment.

-For the purposes of virtual currencies, funds refer to any assets whatsoever including assets in digital or electronic form.57 Virtual currencies do fall within the scope of the UAE's AML/CFT regime.
+For the purposes of virtual currencies, funds refer to any assets whatsoever, including assets in digital or electronic form.53 Cryptoassets do fall within the scope of the UAE's AML/CFT regime.

 Sanctions for money laundering include prison sentences of up to 10 years, monetary fines for individuals of between 100,000 dirhams and 5 million dirhams.
-Where a representative of a legal person commits any of the New AML Law's money laundering offences, monetary fines range from 500,000 dirhams to 50 million dirhams.58 Where the entity is convicted of terrorist financing, it is dissolved.
-In all cases, tainted funds are to be forfeited or, where this is not possible, equivalent funds seized.59 Forfeiture also applies to virtual currencies.
-Again, while cryptocurrencies are not specifically mentioned in the legislation, any virtual funds will be considered assets the court may confiscate if those funds are tainted by money laundering.
-Other offences include intentionally failing to report a suspicious activity or to provide additional information upon request, deliberately concealing information60 and tipping off.61 Failing reporting duties because of gross negligence also attracts prison sentences or fines, or both.62 Breaches by obliged entities may attract penalties ranging from warnings, revocation of licences, fines to arrest of responsible personnel.63
+Where a representative of a legal person commits any of the AML Law's money laundering offences, monetary fines range from 500,000 dirhams to 50 million dirhams.54 Where the entity is convicted of terrorist financing, it is dissolved.
+In all cases, tainted funds are to be forfeited or, where this is not possible, equivalent funds seized.55 Forfeiture also applies to virtual currencies.
+Again, while cryptoassets are not specifically mentioned in the legislation, any cryptoassets will be considered assets that may be confiscated by the courts if those funds are tainted by money laundering.
+Other offences include intentionally failing to report suspicious activity or to provide additional information upon request, deliberately concealing information56 and tipping off.57 Failing reporting duties because of gross negligence also attracts prison sentences or fines, or both.58 Breaches by obliged entities may attract penalties ranging from warnings, revocation of licences, fines to arrest of responsible personnel.59

-The New AML Law broadly applies to financial institutions, and in contrast to previous regulation, now also explicitly designates non-financial businesses and professions and non-profit organisations as obliged entities.64 The term 'financial institutions' includes anyone who does any of the following on behalf of a customer:
+The AML Law applies broadly to financial institutions, and in contrast to previous regulation, now also explicitly designates non-financial businesses and professions and non-profit organisations as obliged entities.60 The term 'financial institutions' includes anyone who does any of the following on behalf of a customer:

 - receives deposits and other funds that can be paid by the public;